SCDES-Hydrology/scutils/README.md

 ## An R-package containing population projections for the state of South Carolina.

-`scpopulation` is an open-source R-package published as a repository on GitHub.
-The package stores county level population data and projections from the South Carolina Office of Revenue and Fiscal Affairs (SC RFA), extended to 2070 and with an additional high growth scenario.
-The population projection scenarios presented here have been used for water availability planning in SC.
-This website documents the scpopulation R-package and provides access to the data for the general public without requiring the use of R software.
+`scutils` is an open-source R-package published as a repository on GitHub.
+The package stores Generic functions that are useful for a variety of other analyses.
+This website documents the scutils R-package and provides access to the data for the general public without requiring the use of R software.